matomo-org/developer-documentation/docs/content-tracking.md

 // content target = "http://www.example.com"
 ```

-No `href` attribute is used as the link is executed via javascript.
-Therefore a `data-content-target` attribute with value has to be specified.
+No `href` attribute is used as the link is executed via JavaScript.
+Therefore a `data-content-target` attribute with a value has to be specified.

 ```
 <div data-track-content><input type="submit"/></div>